MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/gradientmaps.rst

    - a function handle (the function will be applied to the post-kernel data matrix) 'alignment'
    - 'none', '' (default)
-   - 'procrustes analysis', 'pa'
+   - 'procrustes analysis', 'pa', 'procrustes'
-   - 'joint alignment', 'ja'
+   - 'joint alignment', 'ja', 'joint'
    - a function handle (the function will be applied to the post-manifold data matrix) 'random_state'
-   - Any input accepted by MATLAB's ``rng`` function. (default: 0) 'n_components'
+   - Any input accepted by MATLAB's ``rng`` function, or nan to use the current random state. (default: nan) 'n_components'
    - Any natural number in double format. (default: 10)